 Vocabathon’s questions will be tailored to the category, with some extra challenging questions.
 The objective of this test/exam is to give students exposure to vocabulary that will help them in reading comprehension, improve their writing skills, and also help them in their preparation for Spelling bees.
 Additionally, this will help set the foundation for other competitive exams such as PSAT and SAT.

-Vocabathon will consist of a written section consisting of 30 questions and an oral section consisting of 2 rounds.
+Vocabathon will consist of a written section consisting of 30 questions.
 The contestant has to find the most appropriate meaning of the word.
 For the written exam/test, 15 words will be selected from the published list (this is the list of words provided to the contestants upon registration), and the remaining 15 words will be from external sources.
-The oral section will consist of two rounds of which one round will consist of words from the published list and the other round will consist of words from external sources.

-Overall exam duration for written and oral sections together will be about 1 hour 15 minutes.
-The time allocated for written and oral sections will be 50% each,
+Overall exam duration will be about 1 hour 15 minutes.

 Sample practice questions for junior and senior categories can be found on WishWin website under Vocabathon section.